michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 **Lamport timestamps**

-Each node has a unqiue ID and keeps a counter of the number of operations it has processed.
+Each node has a unique ID and keeps a counter of the number of operations it has processed.
 The *Lamport timestamp* is a pair of *(counter, node ID)*.
 This provides a total ordering.

 Every node and client keeps track of the *maximum* counter value it has seen so far and includes that on every request.